noone-silent/phalcon-console/README.md

 {
   "extras": {
     "phalcon-console": {
+      "locations": [],
+      "bootstrap": "",
+      "di": "di",
       "colored": true,
-      "locations": [],
-      "options": {
       "suffixes": [
+        "Action",
         "Command",
-          "Task",
-          "Action",
-          "Controller"
+        "Controller",
+        "Task"
       ]
     }
   }
 }
-}
 ```

-The option **colored** is used to enable or disable colored output.

 With the **locations** option, you define which folders need to be scanned.
 It uses the project root as a starting point.

+The **bootstrap** option is needed, so you can set up your Phalcon application with all services that you need.

+If you have named your DI different then `$di`, then you can set the name in the **di** option.
+Omit the dollar sign.
+If you named it `$container` then put `container` into the `di` setting.

+The option **colored** is used to enable or disable colored output.

 If your command has a suffix that you want to remove, you can add it to the **suffixes** option.